gramaziokohler/clamp_electronics/README.md

 This controller interfaces the CC1101 radio directly via Hardware SPI on Arduino Nano.
 It can receive and respond to commands from either USB Serial or from the Radio.

-The hardware and pin out supports two motors being PID controlled.
+The hardware and pin out supports two motors being PID controlled with encoder feedback.

 ## Sub-systems and Electronic Modules